RedHatNordicsSA/ansible-roadshow/labs/lab-3/lab-3.md

       name: wildflyapp
 ```

 As you can see we now include the role *wildflyapp* for all *wildflyservers*.
-We use a parameter to control the name of the user looging into the host.
+We use a parameter to control the name of the user logging into the host.

 Now you can run the playbook with the command: